Wednesday Exhibition Tickets (after 3pm)

 TICKETS: $10 Adults | $5 Youth 17 and younger | FREE for Museum Members

-Tickets are required to view special exhibition Eric Fischl: Stories Told during First Fridays.
+Tickets are required to view special exhibition Eric Fischl: Stories Told and Florentine Baroque: The Haukohl Collection during First Fridays.

 General Admission tickets include all exhibitions and installations.